 Open to UK residents aged 18 or over with an eligible Ulster Bank current account.
 Lending is subject to credit review and approval.

 An arranged overdraft allows you to go overdrawn up to an agreed limit.
 This type of borrowing can help if pay-day is a long way off or you're a bit short of cash.

 Sometimes it’s just the general cost of living, sometimes it’s an unexpected bill or expense.
 Whatever the reason, an Arranged Overdraft is a convenient type of short-term borrowing that can provide a short-term safety net on your current account.

 An Arranged Overdraft is a form of debt and is repayable on demand.
 Always make sure you have enough money in your current account, or a suitable Arranged Overdraft limit in place before any payments are due to come out of your account.

 Icon expand Unarranged overdraft

-There are no set up fees for an arranged overdraft, but you could be charged arranged overdraft interest depending on the type of current account you have, how much of the limit you've used and how long you use it for.
+There are no set up fees for an arranged overdraft, but you would be charged arranged overdraft interest depending on what curent account you have, how much of the limit you've used and how long you use it for.

+So, we won’t charge you more than £20 in a monthly charging period for an Unarranged Overdraft or any unpaid transactions.
 For full details of the interest and charges please read Your Overdraft Charges.